Available Funding and Funding Priorities for Utah

 - High burden/high volume of preterm births (specifically Carbon, Emery, Garfield, Kane, Salt Lake, San Juan, Sevier, Tooele, and Weber counties)

-- High rates of short interpregnancy interval (less than 6 months) or short interbirth interval (less than 15 months)
+- High rates of short interpregnancy interval (less than 6 months)

 - High unintended pregnancy rates